 Automation is Advancing Rapidly

 Thanks to the confluence of robotics and AI, drones can now perform tasks of previously unheard-of complexity.
-AI-enabled drones are being deployed in fields like package delivery, search and rescue, surveillance, and agriculture.
-These sophisticated aerial vehicles easily navigate complex environments, using state-of-the-art algorithms to make decisions in real time and gather critical data.
+As a result, AI-enabled drones are being deployed in fields like package delivery, search and rescue, surveillance, and agriculture.
+In doing so, these sophisticated aerial vehicles easily navigate complex environments, using state-of-the-art algorithms to make decisions in real time and gather critical data.
 However, the same drones that benefit our lives can turn deadly when they fall into the wrong hands.

 Drone adoption is skyrocketing.
 In the US alone, about a million drones are registered with the Federal Aviation Administration (FAA), and that number keeps rising.
 In India, over 13,000 drones were registered in 2023, and projections indicate rapid growth this year.
 With so many UAVs in the sky, efficient detection and control measures are critical.
 Counter-UAS technology, once limited to defense forces, is now deployed across critical infrastructure worldwide.
 By 2030, the global counter-drone market is expected to exceed $12 billion, with a compound annual growth rate over 27%.